bonellia/srs-ieee-latex/README.md

-# srs-ieee-latex
-A Software Requirements Specification document template in LaTeX respecting the latest IEEE standards.
-This document is created in conformance with the international standards stated in ISO/IEC/IEEE 29148.
+A Software Requirements Specification document template written in LaTeX.
+It is created in conformance with the international standards stated in [ISO/IEC/IEEE 29148](https://standards.ieee.org/standard/29148-2011.html) .